 The Muscogee County Democratic District Post Committee is the central decision-making committee of the MCDP.

-- District 4: P. Lassiter, J. Booker (State Committee Delegate), A. Florence
+- District 4: Juanita Booker (State Committee Delegate), Aslean Florence, Patricia Lassiter, Reginald Thompson, Gloria Tyson

 - At Large Districts